 Planning your office move

-Before moving onto other steps in the process, it will be imperative to determine a budget for the move — especially if you’re not working with unlimited funds.
+Before moving onto other steps in the process, you’ll need to determine a budget for the move — especially if you’re not working with unlimited funds.
 Outline what you’ll plan to spend for each step.
 Here are the main categories of things you will have to pay for:

 - Packing supplies

 - Additional non-furniture items (e.g. coffee makers, coat racks, kitchen appliances)

 - Setup costs (e.g. telecom systems, furniture)